fliptopbox/coconut/README.md

 https://www.turbosquid.com/3d-models/3d-model-coconut-cracked-1239817

-(this script leeches the rendered frame sequence)
+## Leech the rendered frame sequence from turbosquid

 ```bash
 for i in {1..72}